hbustamante8/Movies-ETL/README.md

 ## Project Overview

-Amazing prime video team would like to develop an algorithim to predict which low budget movie releasing soon will become popular so they can buy the streaming rights at a bargain.
-The goal of the project is to provide a clean dataset of movie data so that individuals can use in a hackathon they are sponsoring.
+Amazing Prime video team would like to develop an algorithm to predict which low budget movie releasing soon will become popular so Amazing Prime can buy the streaming rights at a bargain.
+The goal of the project is to provide a clean dataset of movie data so that individuals can use in a hackathon that Amazing Prime is sponsoring.
 This project will create an automated pipeline that takes in new data from Wikipedia, Kaggle metadata, and the MovieLens rating data.
-The project as a whole performs the extract ,transform, and loads the data into an existing PostgreSQL database.
+The project performs the extract, transform, and loads the data into an existing PostgreSQL database.
 The following is an outline of what the python scripts do.

 1. Write an ETL functions that reads the three different data files